-This is the EASIEST way to make a sourdough starter from scratch: No measurements, No discards, No feedings!
-Find out how!
+The EASIEST way to make a sourdough starter recipe from scratch: no measurements, no discards, and no feedings.
+It’s perfect for beginners!

-Have you been wondering how to make your own sourdough starter?
+Have you been wondering how to make the best sourdough starter?

 Of course, you can always buy a starter and follow the instructions (you can find some great ones here).